jake-knerr/jakes-dictionary/README.md

 a bug predicted to exist based on vague reports.

 Such bugs are difficult to reproduce, and their existence is debatable.

+#### High-cardinality Columns

+a column in a database that has many unique values.
+Common examples are user IDs.

 #### High Quality Henry